Hyperawareness: What is hypervigilance, and what does hypervigilance feel like

 A possible exposure therapy could look like the following:

-• Look at an elevator from 5-meter distance
+- Look at an elevator from a 5-meter distance

-• Look at an elevator from 1-meter distance
+- Look at an elevator from a 1-meter distance

 As we can see, the process is gradual.
-This lets the person get used to exposing themselves step by steps to that what they’re overly conscious about without going over their personal limit.
+This lets the person get used to exposing themselves step by step to what they’re overly conscious about without going over their limit.

 Exposure therapy is adjusted to each person individually.
 An appropriate exposure therapy that works for you might not be efficient for me.